Table of Contents

-Wool Bedding for Deeper Sleep: How Natural Bedding Changes Your Brain and Body
+- Looking For Wool Bedding For Deeper Sleep?
+Learn How Natural Bedding Changes Your Brain and Body

 Looking For Wool Bedding For Deeper Sleep?
 Learn How Natural Bedding Changes Your Brain and Body

-Synthetic sheets might be sabotaging your sleep — especially if you're not using wool bedding for deeper sleep.
+Synthetic sheets or "down alternative" might be sabotaging your sleep — especially if you're not using wool bedding for deeper sleep.

 They might feel silky at first touch — but they’re not doing your nervous system any favors.
 If you’ve been tossing, turning, waking up hot (then cold), or waking up tired despite 8 hours in bed, your bedding could be part of the problem.